AmaaanAli/art-gallery/README.md

 - **Adding New Artworks**: Place new images in `src/assets/images/` and update the `ArtworkGrid.jsx` file.
 - **Adding Navigation Links**: Update the `Sidebar.jsx` file with new `NavItem` components.
 - **Changing Text**: Modify text content in `GallerySection.jsx` or other relevant components.

 ---

-## Contributing
-Feel free to fork the repository and submit pull requests for new features or improvements.
-Make sure to follow the coding standards and test your changes before submitting.

----